moonkie

 1. Learn About the Montessori Method

 You've got to understand what something is before you use it in your child's education.
-It's even more vital to know what Montessori is and what isn't these days because the Montessori method's popularity has soared in recent years, and its label has been slapped on everything.
+It's even more vital to know what Montessori is and what isn't these days because the Montessori Method's popularity has soared in recent years, and its label has been slapped on everything.

 Living with the internet at your fingertips means you can even take Montessori homeschool training courses online to learn the ropes and get connected to resources and other like-minded parents.